 It’s difficult to be a leader in times of change and even harder to be a leader in times of a pandemic because anxiety factors are even higher.
 The role of the CFO carries an especially tough burden as our efforts to maintain cash flow, liquidity and even, corporate viability, collide with the need to address the fears and anxieties caused by the pandemic.

-Official page from the CDC with the latest COVID-19 updates.
+Official page from the CDC with the latest health crisis updates.

 Contributor Eric Hart and our friends at NPI Technology Management share their tips on systems, security and tools that will make your remote workplace actually work and be secure.